Exterior and Foundation

 Fence(s) were attached to or in contact with the building exterior.
 Such attachments can serve as a pathway for wood-destroying insects and can retain moisture against the exterior after it rains.
 This is a conducive condition for wood-destroying organisms.
 Recommend that a qualified person repair as necessary so there is at least a 2-inch gap between fences and building exteriors.

 Vegetation such as trees, shrubs and/or vines was in contact with or close to the building exterior.
 Vegetation can serve as a pathway for wood-destroying insects and can retain moisture against the exterior after it rains.
 This is a conducive condition for wood-destroying organisms.
 Recommend pruning, moving or removing vegetation as necessary to maintain at least 6 inches of space between it and the building exterior.
 A 1-foot clearance is better.

-The paint or stain finish in many areas was failing (e.g. peeling, faded, worn, thinning).
+The paint or stain finish in some areas was failing (e.g. peeling, faded, worn, thinning).
 Siding and trim with a failing finish can be damaged by moisture.
 Recommend that a qualified contractor prep (e.g. clean, scrape, sand, prime, caulk) and repaint or restain the building exterior where necessary and per standard building practices.
 Any repairs needed to the siding or trim should be made prior to this.

 Attic and Roof Structure